Week 18 Playoff scenarios for the AFC and NFC and Arizona Cardinals staff picks

-Two Saturday games lead off the football weekend as we get over the Monday Night Football incident.
+Two Saturday games lead off the football weekend as we continue to process the Monday Night Football incident with Damar Hamlin, who is thankfully on the road to recovery.

 That will be for other fans to fight about, thank goodness we as Arizona Cardinals fans don’t have to deal with it.